douglasjmoore/markdown_test/INSTALL_WINDOWS.md

 Some MSVC configuration and platform combinations were observed to have inconsistent properties, causing build issues.
-These issues are resolved is steps 6 and 7, which apply udpates to the added projects.
+These issues are resolved is steps 6 and 7, which apply updates to the added projects.

 ### Installation Steps